Dr. Jennifer Kazamias

 Dr. Kazamias attended Barry University in Miami Shores, Florida, where she received a four-year scholarship for excellence in academics and earned her DPM degree.
 She was a member of Pi Delta, the National Podiatric Honor Society and graduated fourth in her class.
 While at Barry, she served in leadership positions as class president, treasurer and vice-president of the Florida Podiatric Medical Students Association.
 She earned several scholarships and awards for leadership and academics during her attendance.

 Dr. Kazamias completed a podiatric surgical residency at Hollywood Medical Center in Broward County, Florida where she served as chief resident.
-She spent more than ten years gaining clinical experience in private practice in Boca Raton, Florida.
+She spent time gaining clinical experience in private practice in Boca Raton, Florida.
 Driven to pursue further advancement of surgical skills, she took leave from private practice to study trauma and reconstructive rearfoot surgery at Aventura Hospital and Medical Center in Miami-Dade County.
 There she completed a third year of surgical training learning advanced techniques in foot and ankle surgery, wound care and limb salvage.
 Additionally, she gained experience in sclerotherapy to provide therapeutic and cosmetic treatment for spider veins and small varicose veins.

 Living in the South Florida area for over 20 years, she considers herself a native.
 She enjoys swimming, biking and rollerblading as well as spending time with her husband, family and friends.
 Her interests include gourmet cooking, gardening and healthy living.